 Ankle shin guards are more protective and are often recommended for younger players.
 As a defender, I have been kicked in the ankle enough times in my game experience that I also prefer them.
 Even as an adult player.

 They are padded on both sides of the ankle to keep it safe.
 Most of these have stirrups that go under the feet and keep them in place, plus a hook-and-loop strap around the calf to keep them secure.
 Some versions of shin guards with ankle protection are available where the ankle guard is not directly attached to the shin guard.
 Plus, you can buy the ankle guards separately if you later decide you need them, they get damaged or become worn out.

 Shin Guard Sleeves or Socks

 Shin guard sleeves or socks are designed with convenience in mind.
-They are easy to put on, with the shin guards built right into the sock or sleeve.
+They are easy to put on, with the shin pads built right into the sock or sleeve.
 Young players often prefer these for ease of use.